-YEAR VIII.
-A.C.
-424. OL.
-89. 1. commons, to hinder the return of the outlaws, plot the betraythe Athenians. the traitors for the putting of the Athenians into the town.
+year viii.
+A. C. 424.
+Ol.
+89. 1.
+The heads of the commons, to hinder the return of the outlaws, plot the betraying of the city to the Athenians.

+The plot laid by the traitors for the putting of the Athenians into the town.